with Dublin Gazette

-The Youth Voice Team at the Museum of Childhood Ireland ( aged 12-18 years of age ) were so happy to support Dublin Gazette Newspaper’s sustainability competition for primary schools in Dublin, as it chimes with the contemporary aims and focus of our team at the Museum of Childhood Ireland. museumofchildhood.ie
+The Youth Voice Team at the Museum of Childhood Ireland ( aged 12-18 years of age ) were so happy to support Dublin Gazette Newspaper’s sustainability competition for primary schools in Dublin, as it chimes with the contemporary aims and focus of our team at the Museum of Childhood Ireland, and following on from our own initiatives in this field, the launch of our islandwide ‘Green-Blue Future’ project. museumofchildhood.ie

 Congratulations to all the School Children, Principals and Teachers from Dublin schools who participated and to Taney Parish Primary School, Scoil Mhuire CBS, Marino and St Kilian’s Deutsche Schule on winning awards and beautiful prizes for their Sustainability Projects.

 The new report from the Intergovernmental Panel on Climate Change ( IPCC ) lays bare the devastating harm caused by unchecked global heating, with scientists issuing their ‘bleakest warning yet’ on the impacts of climate breakdown.
 “Actions taken now will have a profound effect on the quality of our children’s lives.” they say.

 It’s important that our voices, the voices of children and youth in Ireland ( and worldwide), on our global future, and our local future, as places to play, study, live and thrive in, are heard.
 We really enjoyed seeing and hearing about all the creative ways young Dublin children devised to address the serious questions of sustainability and the greening of our city.